Course

 Cognitive Remediation Therapy (CRT)

-CRT is a computer-based intervention that was originally designed to improve deficits in cognitive abilities in people suffering from traumatic brain injury but has now been a part of treatment for schizophrenia.
-CRT is used in combination with SST, groups, coaching, and problem solving to help improve the individuals social cognition attention span and speed of processing for the individual with Schizophrenia (13).
+Cognitive remediation therapy (CRT) is a computer-based intervention that was originally designed to improve deficits in cognitive abilities in people suffering from traumatic brain injury but has now been a part of treatment for schizophrenia.
+Cognitive remediation therapy is used in combination with SST, groups, coaching, and problem-solving to help improve the individual’s social cognition attention span, and speed of processing for the individual with schizophrenia.
+The effects are meaningful, durable, and related to improvement in everyday functional outcomes (11).

 Rehabilitation